Contribution levels in 2022

 Paying contributions as a new resident to Jersey

-If you’re self-employed or not employed, you should register at Social Security but you can defer paying contributions for six months after your arrival.
+If you’re self-employed or not employed, you should still register with Social Security at Customer and Local Services, but you can defer paying contributions for six months after you arrive in Jersey.

-If you're on a working secondment to Jersey, you must register at Social Security and produce a letter of secondment from your employer.
+If you're on a working secondment to Jersey, you must register with Social Security at Customer and Local Services, and produce a letter of secondment from your employer.

 Registration cards and contributions

-If you work for a short time outside the Island for your Jersey employer, contributions will be taken from your wages as though you were still working in Jersey.
+If you work for a short time outside the Island for your Jersey employer, contributions will be taken from your wages as though you are still working in Jersey.

-If you leave the Island permanently, you must inform us immediately as you won’t be liable to pay contributions to Jersey.
+If you leave the Island permanently, let us know immediately.
+You won’t be liable to pay contributions to Jersey.

 Paying contributions and working for more than one employer